ribtoks/code-jamming/_posts/2018-06-09-deploy-to-macos.md

               - Frameworks/
               - Resources/

 Of course you can first create a fully self-contained bundle of your other app, but this will only increase total size of the bundle.
-What makes more sense is to reuse dependencies of the main app give that they cover smaller one.
+What makes more sense is to reuse dependencies of the main app given that they cover smaller one.
 In order to do so you will need to change `@rpath` of the smaller executable to point to `Frameworks/` directory of the parent.
 Also sounds like a job for `install_name_tool` and a fresh couple of lines in your deployment script.

 ### Qt world